Are You Ready For Google 2021 Updates?

 Page Experience Update

-The Page Experience Update will be gradually rolled out starting in mid-June with completion by end of August.
+The Page Experience Update for mobile will be gradually rolled out starting in mid-June with completion by end of August.
 It’s aimed at making websites function better on all devices because how well a site functions is at the heart of user experience and determines a positive or negative interaction.

 A great page experience enables people to get more done and engage more deeply.
 A bad experience stands in the way of a person being able to find any valuable information and becoming frustrated.